 When we were first planning our van build, we watched numerous YouTube videos of people insulating their vans and then putting up a vapor barrier over the insulation.
 Perplexed by this, we did more research.

-Why We Do Not Recommend A Vapor Barrier In A Camper Van
+Why We Do Not Recommend a Vapor Barrier

 The worst part is, if you insulate your van with cheaper materials that are prone to molding but install a vapor barrier, what happens if/when the vapor barrier fails?
 Moisture will permeate behind your walls and into your insulation, fostering mold growth.
 And because it’s behind your walls, you won’t even know it until it’s too late.

-We think it’s much smarter to either insulate your campervan with materials that are impermeable to moisture (and thus don’t promote mold growth), or insulate the van with products like sheep’s wool that absorbs moisture and releases it safely back into the environment.
+We think it’s much smarter to either insulate your campervan with materials that are impermeable to moisture (and thus don’t promote mold growth) or insulate the van with products like sheep’s wool that absorb moisture and release it safely back into the environment.

 Having awesome van insulation will allow you to travel in much cooler weather than you would otherwise.
 But eventually, no matter how good a campervan’s insulation is, the van’s interior WILL get cold.
 Cold air will always find a way in eventually.

-Therefore, we really recommend planning for having or installing some sort of heating source inside your van to keep the interior warm and toasty if you plan to live and travel in your campervan during the winter.
+Therefore, we recommend installing a heating source inside your van to keep the interior warm and toasty if you plan to live and travel in your campervan during the winter.

-We installed an Espar Diesel Heater in our van and although the heater came with a hefty price tag, we were able to continue traveling comfortably in our van in temperatures well below freezing.
+We installed an Espar Diesel Heater in our van, and although the heater came with a hefty price tag, we could continue traveling comfortably in our van in temperatures well below freezing.

 In fact, we think that having an internal heating source is so important to van life that we wrote a separate article just on this topic.